Looking for support for your finance function? Book a time with an expert.

 Industry Benchmarks: What "Good" Actually Looks Like

-Industry benchmarks reveal significant variation in acceptable CCC ranges, and understanding where your business fits determines realistic optimization targets:
+Industry benchmarks reveal significant variation in acceptable CCC ranges, and understanding where your business fits determines realistic optimization targets.
+It might be great to have a 90-day CCC in one industry, whereas another is horrible.

 Software-as-a-Service: